 Carrier bloatware on Android devices is nothing new.
 Some are worse than others about it, especially Verizon and AT&T, but just about every service provider is guilty of tossing at least one or two apps onto every phone they sell.
 It looks like some carriers are investing in a way to make sure that you keep those apps installed on your devices, though.

 T-Mobile is pushing out an update to all its carrier-branded variants of the Galaxy Note 4 and Galaxy S5 located in the US.
 Weighing in at a hefty 128MB, this upgrade doesn’t bring much in terms of added functionality, but it does include Chinese language support, as well as a handful of bug fixes, stability improvements and speed optimizations.

-Hit the break for the full press release.
+Hit the break to view the full changelog for the “mandatory” update.

 One of T-Mobile’s more popular decisions lately has been to remove music streaming from what counts against a customer’s data caps.
 This Uncarrier 6.0 move meant users could stream as much Spotify as they’d like and it wouldn’t count against any of their monthly data allotment, which is great for heavy music streamers.

 The carrier has slowly been adding new music to what’s covered under that Music Freedom umbrella, and today they’ve announced 14 new services that you can now stream without worrying about data usage, and Google Play Music has finally made the cut.

 When Google introduced the Nexus 6 one of the features that was noteworthy was that the device came loaded with the chips necessary to support any of wireless network technologies used by all of the major U.S. carriers.
 In theory, this means any given Nexus 6 can be used on any of these networks instead of consumers having to purchase a unit built specifically for any given carrier.
 Unfortunately, it looks like the carriers are still creating some roadblocks to this concept becoming a reality.